unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 author: IV
 ---

 This post attempts to organize a basic understanding of liquidity, oriented at DeFi.
+We'll define liquidity and its key metrics, and analyze it for constant-product AMMs.
+We'll end with a brief overview of concentrated liquidity and impermanent loss.

 # Liquidity